Sumegh-git/Xilinx-Innovation-Challenge/README.md

 ### Procedure:

-Execute `handgesture.py` and for the first 2 seconds keep the webcam faced towards a fixed background maybe a wall or something.
+Execute `handgesture.py`(on PC) or `gesture.py`(on Board) and for the first 2 seconds keep the webcam faced towards a fixed background maybe a wall or something.
 Once the working code has displayed `Background Captured!` then you can move on to bring your hand in front of the webcam , and the code will process the image displaying the number of fingers shown.